 Adults learning how to play the game of golf must understand that it will be a challenge to consistently shoot for par each round.
 It is a wise decision to take a few lessons before heading out to a golf course.
 Experienced golf instructors are best at showing their students the right approach to playing the game.
 Taking golf lessons helps eliminate any bad habits from forming in your swing or overall game.

 If you need a reliable source for more golf techniques or where to get the best golf lessons in your area, head over to a pro shop.
 Usually, a golf club pro shop has the knowledge and qualifications to give quality guidance to newcomers to the sport.
 You can also search online for reviews to see if a golf academy is right for you.

 Get more golf advice from The Academy of Golf Dynamics

 To learn more about improving your golf game, contact the professionals at The Academy of Golf Dynamics today.
 You can call us at 1(800) 879-2008 or Contact Us by email to learn more about our Schools, Instructors, and Facilities.
-We are located at 45 Club Estates Parkway in Austin, Texas.
+We are located at 1700 Kahala Sunset Dr in Spicewood, TX near Austin.